function61/varasto/README.md

 Status: currently *under heavy development*.
 Works so robustly (blobs currently cannot be deleted so if metadata DB is properly backed up, you can't lose data) that I'm already moving *all my files in*, but I wouldn't yet recommend this for anybody else.
+Also proper access controls are nowhere to be found.

 Architecture